About BirdWise

 Does BirdWise feel like a game?
 Is BirdWise a game?

-Will I ever get the same quiz question twice?
+Will I ever get the same quiz twice?

 Each time BirdWise builds you a new quiz, it is pulling from a large set of media and applying an algorithm that starts you out easy and steps you up through more difficult IDs as you go.
-Each quiz is built on the fly and so while you might see the same image twice, it's very unlikely that you'll get the same question twice.
-You'll be introduced to birds from all different angles and lighting conditions so you are experiencing the remarkable natural variation that you'll find in the field.
+Each quiz is built on the fly and so while you might see the same image or hear the same sound twice, it's very unlikely that you'll get the same quiz twice.
+Photo based quizzes will introduce you to birds from all different angles and lighting conditions so you are experiencing the remarkable natural variation that you'll find in the field.
+Sound quizzes will have fewer variations and instead focus on making sure the sounds are clear and distinct from background noises, and that they include the full variety of vocalizations a species makes, not just the most common calls.

 Can I use BirdWise on my smart phone or mobile phone?